SonyResearch/ReRAW/README.md

-# ReRAW - converting large RGB datasets to RAW
+# ReRAW - ReRAW: RAW-from-RGB Image Reconstruction via Stratified Sampling for Efficient Object Detection on the Edge

 This repository contains code to train ReRAW to convert RGB images into sensor specific RAW.